 The K-Pan, also known as the Cycloptic Mustard Monster.
 A modular 3D printed camera that shoots 6x14cm negatives on 120 film.

 Camera parts are typically made of injection moulded plastic or milled metal alloys.
-As neither of these production methods were available to me, I modeled the parts in CAD to have them printed in nylon.
-The resulting precision and quality in relation to the tools used and time invested is unique to such additive manufacturing.
-Furthermore, the unibody design resulted in the finished camera comprising of only eight parts, making it both durable and simple to assemble.
+As neither of these production methods were available to me, I drew them up in CAD to have them printed in nylon.
+The unibody design resulted in the finished camera comprising of only eight parts, making it both durable and simple to assemble.
 The software used was AutoDesk Fusion 360 and the print material is SLS polyamide.
 Printing services were provided by 3DPRINTUK with their EOS P100 and P110 printers.